Simply-Static/simply-static/readme.txt

 = GitHub Integration =

-With the GitHub integration you can completely automate your entire development process.
-The only thing you need is an GitHub account, no knowlege of Git or GitHub itself is required, as Simply Static Pro handles the entire process for you and keep your repository up to date.
+With the GitHub integration, you can completely automate your entire development process.
+The only thing you need is a GitHub account, no knowledge of Git or GitHub itself is required, as Simply Static Pro handles the entire process for you and keeps your repository up to date.

-This allows to deploy your static website to:
+This allows deploying your static website to:

 * GitHub Pages
 * Cloudflare Pages